gpr-opthyprms

 --termval NUMBER

-Termination criteria for L-BFGS optimizer.
-Minimum change of optimized property.
+Termination criterion for the L-BFGS optimizer.
+Minimum change of the optimized property.

 (Default: 1e-06)